openstack/swift/doc/source/development_saio.rst

    should be running
 #.
 If one of the servers are not running, and no errors are logged to syslog,
    it may be useful to try to start the server manually, for example:
-   `swift-object server /etc/swift/object-server/1.conf` will start the object server.
+   `swift-object-server /etc/swift/object-server/1.conf` will start the object server.
 If there are problems not showing up in syslog, then you will likely see the traceback on startup.